Python-SIP/sip/sphinx/directives.rst

 the same type, ie. a template will not be automatically instantiated if there is an explicit mapped type.

-*header-code* is the :directive:`%TypeHeaderCode` used to specify the library interface to the type being mapped.
+The optional :directive:`%TypeHeaderCode` sub-directive is used to specify the library interface to the type being mapped.

-*convert-to-code* is the :directive:`%ConvertToTypeCode` used to specify the handwritten code that converts a Python object to an instance of the mapped type.
+The optional :directive:`%ConvertToTypeCode` sub-directive is used to specify the handwritten code that converts a Python object to an instance of the mapped type.

-*convert-from-code* is the :directive:`%ConvertFromTypeCode` used to specify the handwritten code that converts an instance of the mapped type to a Python object.
+The optional :directive:`%ConvertFromTypeCode` sub-directive is used to specify the handwritten code that converts an instance of the mapped type to a Python object.